ictvoip/ictvoip-docs/docs/source/admin/quickstart_admin.rst

 4. Enter the provider name and the API credentials.
 5. Save and test the connection if a test button is available.

 A provider is the source of call routing, DIDs, and trunk billing.
+If you are using both FusionPBX and FS PBX, create a separate provider for each PBX platform.
 See :doc:`/admin/providers` for advanced configuration.

 Step 2: Add a PBX Server
 ========================